 Section 4.
 Expenses.
 All expenditures over $100 require the approval of at least two members of the Board.

 Section 5.
 Deposits.
 All funds of the corporation not otherwise employed shall be deposited from time to time to the credit of the corporation in such banks, trust companies or other financial institutions or depositories as the Board may select.

 The fiscal year of the corporation shall begin on the first day of January and end on the last day of December in each year.

 Waiver of Notice

 Whenever any notice is required to be given to any director of the corporation under the provisions of these Bylaws or under the provisions of the Articles of Incorporation or under the provisions of the New York State Not-for-Profit Corporation Law, a waiver thereof in writing signed by the person or persons entitled to such notice, whether before or after the time stated therein, shall be deemed equivalent to the giving of such notice.

-All meetings of the Club and any committee thereof including the Executive Committee shall be governed by the rules of parliamentary procedures contained in the current edition of Robert’s Rules of Order Revised., unless inconsistent with these Bylaws or the election law.
+Section 1.
+All meetings of the Club and any committee thereof including the Board shall be governed by the rules of parliamentary procedures contained in the current edition of Robert’s Rules of Order Revised, unless inconsistent with these Bylaws or the election law.

-Marcia Drezon-Tepler and Joseph A. Maffia, Co-Presidents of the Gertrude & Morrison Parker West Side Republican Club, hereby certify that the document annexed hereto constitutes the Bylaws of the Club, which were adopted by the Board of Directors of the Club by vote on June 25th, 2017, and replaces in its entirety Bylaws dated December 3rd, 2011 and amends the certificate of incorporation and these Bylaws are in full force and effect and have not been rescinded, amended, revoked or modified in any respect as of the date hereof
+Marcia Drezon-Tepler, President and Stephen M. Evans III, Secretary of the Gertrude & Morrison Parker West Side Republican Club, hereby certify that the document annexed hereto constitutes the Bylaws of the Club, which were adopted by the Board of Directors of the Club by vote on December 1st, 2019, and replaces in its entirety Bylaws dated June 25th, 2017 and amends the certificate of incorporation and these Bylaws are in full force and effect and have not been rescinded, amended, revoked or modified in any respect as of the date hereof